 This gorgeous Glazed Lemon Bundt Cake is perfect for summer entertaining.
-Soft and tender lemon cake drizzled with a simple raspberry lemon glaze and topped with fresh raspberries.
+A soft and tender lemon cake drizzled with a simple lemon glaze.

-Meet my new favourite combo – lemon and raspberry ❤️
+Meet my new favourite thing – Lemon Cake ❤️

 I’m so excited to introduce you to this Glazed Lemon Bundt Cake.
-One with a soft and flavourful crumb and a tart but sweet drippy raspberry glaze.
+One with a soft and flavourful crumb, and a tart but sweet, drippy lemon glaze.

 Glazed Lemon Bundt Cake with a soft and flavourful crumb and a tart but sweet lemon glaze.

 - 230 grams (1 cup / 2 sticks) butter, room temperature

 - 250 grams (1 and 1/4 cups) caster sugar or granulated sugar

 - 3 large eggs, room temperature

 - 350 grams (2 and 1/2 cups) plain flour